GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

         Config HEX: 46003f0f8004223c

-### Updating the configuration in Datastore and sending it with downlink
+### Updating the configuration in Firestore and sending it with downlink

 #### Step 1:

-Copy the new Config hexadecimal value and store it in [Cloud Datastore](https://console.cloud.google.com/datastore).
+Copy the new Config hexadecimal value and store it in [Cloud Firestore](https://console.cloud.google.com/firestore).
 The string should be the new value for the property named: `config`, for the kind: `deviceType`.
 Device Type should match the one for Sens'it in your Sigfox backend.

 [ds]: https://storage.googleapis.com/gcp-community/tutorials/sigfox-sensit/ds-update.png